SCHOOL FUNDING LOTTERY (1)

 HOSANNA SOFT HOSANNA

 With a few exceptions all will be quiet on the spiritual front again this Easter, just as it has been for many years.
-Hosannas and hallelujahs will undoubtedly be sung with great spirit in churches of many denominations throughout the western world but the resonance of Christian worship will, for the most part, remain inside the buildings.
+Hosannas and hallelujahs will undoubtedly be sung with great spirit in churches of many denominations throughout the western world, but the resonance of Christian worship will, for the most part, remain inside the buildings.

 There will, of course, be the usual alternative forms of worship on offer over the Easter, associated with the twin deities of pleasure and possessions, and they will have their own distinctive sounds.
 This worship will be seen and heard over the long bank-holiday weekend in any place where money is too freely spent or pleasure too freely sought: in the shopping malls, at the airport terminals, on the roads to resorts and theme parks, and even in the bare living-room awaiting some new and fashionable piece of DIY.